ubermichael/nines-bundles/DublinCoreBundle/Resources/doc/usage.md

 ```

 Load data into the elements table by visiting element/new or
-by loading the fixtures in Nines\DublinCoreBundle\DataFixtures\ORM\LoadElement.php
+by loading the fixtures in Nines\DublinCoreBundle\DataFixtures\LoadElement.php